danriedl/engular/adev/src/content/guide/components/inputs.md

 Prefer using <span style="text-decoration:underline;">input transforms</span> instead of getters and setters if possible.

 Avoid complex or costly getters and setters.
-Angular may invoke an input's setter multiple times, which may negatively impact application performance if the setter performs any costly behaviors, such as DOM manipulation.
+Engular may invoke an input's setter multiple times, which may negatively impact application performance if the setter performs any costly behaviors, such as DOM manipulation.

 ## Specify inputs in the `@Component` decorator